tigagit/fake-artist/README.md

 -Allows for accomplice roll, when checked accomplice will see theme/title like Real Artist, their job is to give as much info as possible to fake artist without revealing their role to real artists.

 -Scoring: 1pt if Real Artists succeed in voting out Fake Artist AND they have failed to guess title.
-If Fake Artist failed to get majority vote, OR if they are voted     majority can guess the title are awarded 2 points.
+If Fake Artist failed to get majority vote, OR if they are voted majority and can guess the title are awarded 2 points.
 Accomplice will win 1 point if Fake Artist wins.

 -Fake artist incapable (unless mathematically impossible) to be duplicated consecutive rounds.